TissueEngineeringLab/MyoFInDer/docs/troubleshooting.markdown

 MyoFInDer is a free and open-source software developed as a side-project.
 As such, **it comes "as is" with no warranty of any kind**.
-That being said, its developer will gladly do their best to maintain it and fix any bug brought to his attention, within reasonable limits.
+That being said, its developer will gladly do its best to maintain it and fix any bug brought to his attention, within reasonable limits.

 When encountering a problem with MyoFInDer, please **first thoroughly read the [Installation](installation.markdown) and [Usage](usage.markdown) sections**.